Block Corporate Salmon

 But GE salmon is neither sustainable nor responsible, and here’s why:

 • GE salmon bypasses the rights of the Salmon People.
-For Indigenous Tribes of the Pacific Northwest and North Pacific, access to wild salmon is a fundamental right.
-GE salmon threatens their way of life and affects their treaty rights to catch wild salmon in traditional places.
+For Indigenous Tribes of the Pacific Northwest and North Pacific, access to wild Salmon is a fundamental right.
+GE salmon threatens their way of life and affects their treaty rights to catch wild Salmon in traditional places.

 • GE salmon is another example of corporatization and privatization of the seafood industry.
 This species, along with farmed conventional salmon, is purely profit-driven and places profit over people.